potsawee/selfcheckgpt/README.md

 ### Probability-based baselines (e.g. GPT-3's probabilities)

-As described in our paper, probabities (and generation entropies) of the generative LLM can be used to measure its confidence.
+As described in our paper, probabilities (and generation entropies) of the generative LLM can be used to measure its confidence.
 Check our example/implementation of this approach in [```demo/experiments/probability-based-baselines.ipynb```](demo/experiments/probability-based-baselines.ipynb)

 ### Experimental Results
 - Full details can be found in our paper.